AhmedSobhy01/finance-tracker/README.md

 ## Usage

-After seeding database, you can login using default user:
+After seeding the database, you can log in using the default user:
 | **Username** | **Password** |
 | --- | --- |
 | Test | password |